Sharp rate for the dual quantization problem: Dual quantization: background and basic properties

-The idea is to ``split" $\xi\!\in \conv(\Gamma)$ among at most $d+1$ affinely independent points in $\Gamma$ (which convex hull contains $\xi$) proportionally to its barycentric coordinates.
-There are usually many possible choices so we introduced a minimal inertia based criterion to select the most appropriate ``neighbours" of $\xi$, namely the function $F_p(\xi;\Gamma)$ defined for every $\xi$ as the value of the minimization problem Owing to the compactness of constraint set, there exist at least one solution $\lambda^*(\xi)$ and for any such solution, one shows using convex extremality arguments that the set $I^*(\xi):=\{i\!\in I \mbox{ s.t. } \lambda_i^*(\xi)>0\}$ defines an affinely independent subset $\{x_i,\; i\!\in I^*(\xi)\}$.
+The underlying idea is to ``split" $\xi\!\in \conv(\Gamma)$ across at most $d+1$ affinely independent points in $\Gamma$ proportionally to its barycentric coordinates of $\xi$.
+There are usually many possible choices of such a $\Gamma$-valued $(d+1)$-tuple of affinely independent points, so we introduced a minimal inertia based criterion to select the most appropriate one $\xi$, namely the function $F_p(\xi;\Gamma)$ defined for every $\xi$ as the value of the minimization problem